 Regarding the Hermosa Beach groping incident, it’s been weeks and I haven’t heard anything from them.
 I called and even went down to the station.
 Finally, on Thursday, I spoke to the detective, Detective Freelough, about my case.
 When I asked why hasn’t he gotten back to me, he asks me why I am in such a hurry, that the schedule of him meeting with the guy hasn’t been good, and that other cases takes precedence over mine.
 Despite the fact that what happened to me clearly was sexual assault, I am incensed that it is not being taken seriously.

 Harassment doesn’t just magically go away; it takes work.
 If you want to make your workplace harassment-proof, check out our corporate sponsors at CalBizCentral.

 When it comes to sexual harassment in the workplace, you have to know what is required of your company and your human resources department.
 Harassment is not a topic you can take lightly or decide to learn about at a later date.
 If you work in human resources for a company, it’s time to learn everything you need to know about sexual harassment.
 HRCalifornia will help you find information and tools to assist with training.

-Submitted by Sally N.
+Submitted by E.